top of page

 About

 She obtained her Associate in Fine Arts from Johnston Community College in Smithfield, North Carolina.
 She obtained her Bachelor of Fine Arts with concentrations in graphic design and photography and received the Hilley Cup for academic achievement from Barton College in Wilson, North Carolina.
-Following her success at Barton, she earned her Master of Fine Arts in Experimental and Documentary Arts from Duke University. graphic design and
+Following her success at Barton, she earned her Master of Fine Arts in Experimental and Documentary Arts from Duke University.

 disappearing_butch_1_72dpi.jpg